The relationship between bear markets and recessions

-When a bear attacks, often out of fear, it swipes at its prey with its claws in a downward motion.
+When a bear attacks, often out of fear, it swipes at its prey in a downward motion.
 According to one theory, this swooping down movement is the basis for the name of a bear market.

-You hear the term “bear market,” (as well as its counterpart, “bull market”), used all the time in the world of investing, often associated with a down economy or plummeting stock prices.
-It might sound like a scary term.
-But what does it actually mean?
+You might’ve heard the term “bear market” (as well as its counterpart, “bull market”) used when referring to a down economy or plummeting stock prices.
+It might sound like a scary term, but what does it actually mean?
 What economic activity or stock market patterns qualify as a bear market?
 And is a bear market always a bad thing?

 As an investor, it’s important to understand financial terms and trends — especially when they might affect your portfolio.
 So, read on to learn more about the infamous bear market, and what it might mean for you.